|Detect Mycoplasma in 1 hour by visual colour change!

-It has been validated that MycoGenie Rapid Mycoplasma Detection Kit could detect up to 28 kinds of mycoplasma, including 8 kinds commonly found in cell culture.
-This kit is suitable for mycoplasma detection in many kinds of suspension and adherent cells, including CHO, Vero, hybridoma, Sf9, HEK293, etc. This kit has a wide range of media and serum compatibility.
-It’s
+The MycoGenie Rapid Mycoplasma Detection Kit can detect up to 28 mycoplasma species, including 8 of the most common species associated with cell culture contamination.
+It is suitable for mycoplasma detection in a wide range of suspension and adherent cells including CHO, Vero, hybridoma, Sf9, HEK293 and many more.
+Furthermore, the kit is compatible with a comprehensive suite of cell culture media and serum.

-suitable for routine mycoplasma detections in biopharmaceutical companies, vaccine/monoclonal antibody manufacturers, cell therapy/embryo laboratories, and other scientific research laboratories.
+The MycoGenie Rapid Mycoplasma Detection Kit is an excellent choice for routine mycoplasma detection in biopharma, vaccine/monoclonal antibody production, cell therapy/embryo laboratories and other scientific research laboratories.

 Store at -20°C

-MycoGenie Rapid Mycoplasma Detection Kit is suitable for many kinds of suspension and adherent cells with a wide range of media and serum compatibility, which include but do not limit to:
+MycoGenie Rapid Mycoplasma Detection Kit is suitable for many kinds of suspension and adherent cells with a wide range of media and serum compatibility.
+These include but are not limited to:

-For adherent cells: directly collect the supernatant.
-It is recommended to collect the sample when the cells are passed or medium is exchanged for more than 3 days with a cell confluence of about 90%.
-At this moment, mycoplasma content in supernatant is relatively high and easy to be detected.
+Adherent cells: directly collect the supernatant.
+It is recommended to collect the sample 3 days after the cells were passed or the culture media was exchanged and there is a cell confluence of about 90%.
+Mycoplasma content in the supernatant is relatively high and easy to detect at this stage.